axelarnetwork/axelar-examples/examples-web/README.md

-# Example Web
+# Web Examples

-The `examples-web` section has a collection of end-to-end examples.
-All examples are bundled in the same package so it's easy to setup and run all examples.
+Discover a comprehensive collection of end-to-end examples in the `examples-web` section.
+Conveniently, all of the examples have been packaged together, making it simple to set up and run them all in one place.

 ## Prerequisite